 There are a number of eligibility criteria such as grade point average (GPA), residency units, and “good standing” status that are evaluated by the Associate Vice President for Student Affairs Office to determine if CSULB students may run for student government positions.
 Each applicant will be notified by the ASI Assistant Director of Government Affairs & Initiatives if they have met eligibility requirements, as determined by the Associate Vice President for Student Affairs Office.
 Please also review the job description for the position you are interested in applying for to learn about additional requirements.

-ASI does require a $50 deposit from all candidates, which will be refunded as long as there are no campaign violation rulings sanctioning the deposit and the Campaign Income & Expense Record is submitted by the deadline.
 Candidates who are running for office have the option to expend funds to support their campaign efforts.
 You are not expected to spend any money for campaigning.
 This is based on your personal decision.
 If candidates decide to spend money for their campaign, ASI does ask that candidates sign and follow the voluntary campaign spending limit pledge.

 $750 for candidates for executive offices